In addition to the traditional A-B-C-D-F grades, instructors have the option of assigning

 several "+" and "-" grades as well.
 Instructors do not have to use +/- grading, and

 in some instances it may be their department's policy not to.
-Check with your instructor
+Refer to your course

 - Only grading scales for undergraduate and graduate level courses are discussed here.

-For the Law grading scale, refer to the Law School's Academic Regulations for information.
+For Law, refer to the Law School's Academic Regulations.